Nazek-Altayeb/fun-times/README.md

     - fix: down grade the react-router-dom to version 5
 - Bug: Navigation breaks
     - uninstall React and React-dom version 18, install version 17
+- Bug: Refresh token is not working properly, means logged in user have to login again after page refresh.

 # Testing
 To Do ......